8/12 End of the Empire: The Death Throes of the Rules-Based International Order

 As this article in the Leiden Journal of International Law points out, the use of the “RBIO” (rules-based int. order) comes as a direct substitute for what one would assume should be “international law”.
 Many other nation-states and their leaders around the world have pointed this out: the US refuses to refer to international law, and instead to a vague, officially-lawless designation of an international “order” governed by “rules”.

 This is not semantics, but the rhetorical battleground of two emerging global blocs, reflected well by this headline from the Financial Times.
 On one side of this very real divide, there are nations that prefer to retain the rights to associate and trade with other nations of their choosing.
-On the other side, there is a group of nations who prefer to select foreign and trade policies in perfect lockstep in order to be able to influence the world in a way they find beneficial.
+On the other side, there is a group of nations that prefers to select foreign and trade policies in perfect lockstep in order to be able to influence the world in a way they find beneficial.

 “In different ways, the wars in Ukraine and Gaza — as well as the tensions in the South China Sea and the battle for opinion in the Global South — all involve this rhetorical struggle to shape the world order and the power realities that underpin it,” writes Gideon Rachman at the FT.